marcozanghi/zabbix-sender/README.md

 https://hub.docker.com/u/zabbix/

 Support zabbix server 2.4/3.0.

-##Example
+Dependencies: javax.json, gson

+##Example/Usage

 Zabbix Sender do not create host/item, you have to create them by yourself, or try to use [zabbix-api](https://github.com/hengyunabc/zabbix-api).

 1. Create/select a host in zabbix server.
-1. Create a item in zabbix server, which name is "testItem", type is "Zabbix trapper".
+1. Create a item in zabbix server, which name is "test_item", type is "Zabbix trapper".
 1. Send data.
 1. If success, you can find data in web browser.
 Open "Monitoring"/"Latest data", then filter with Item name or Hosts.